mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using-nuget.md

 NuGet makes it easy to compile plug-ins against versions of Rhino other than those installed on your computer.
 This is handy for backwards-compatible and/or cross-platform development.
 However, the fact that your Rhino installation and your RhinoCommon/Grasshopper references are "out of sync" can cause problems.

 * NuGet packages will need to be updated separately to Rhino
-* You will have trouble debugging your plug-in if it was built against a version of RhinoCommon that is newer than the one included with Rhino
+* You _may_ have trouble debugging your plug-in if it was built against a version of RhinoCommon that is newer than the one included with Rhino[^a]

 ## Getting Started